NixOS and Windows 10 on the XPS 13 9370

 This will be a series of posts that aims to document my process so that those interested can get up-and-running with a bit less pain.
 Note that this first section goes into what went astray purely for contextual reasons, the helpful instructions follow-on after.
 I should also mention that as always, the Arch Wiki has greatly facilitated the learning process.

-out that said mystery partitions contained Dell’s factory install data for recovery purposes.
+that said mystery partitions contained Dell’s factory install data for recovery

 Going forward, I shrunk the Windows 10 partition down to